Navik0391/portfolio-template/README.txt

 Folder Structure
 ---------------------------
 /css           - Compiled Tailwind CSS stylesheet
-/js            - JavaScript for interactive components (if any) /images        - All images used in the template /fonts         - Custom fonts (if used)
-/documentation - Detailed instructions (optional) /index.html    - Main HTML file
+/js            - JavaScript for interactive components /images        - All images used in the template /index.html    - Main HTML file

 ---------------------------